|

 Of Hereford's

-A race renown'd for knightly
+high blood he came, A race renown'd for knightly

 fame.